DaveBenham/VenomModules/README.md

 ### Some Example Use Cases (just the tip of the iceberg)
 #### "Normal" VCA
-Set VCA Mode button to Bipolar 0-10V
+Set VCA Mode button to Unipolar 0-10V
 Set Bias knob to 0V
 Patch envelope or other CV to Level CV input
 Patch audio or CV to Left and/or Right input.